mohan-chinnappan-n/sf-canvas-node/README.md

 ```

-### Configuring VisualSource to use Canvas App (AccountPositionApp2, post will be done to /toolbar)
+### Configuring VisualSource to use Canvas App (AccountPositionApp2, POST will be done to /toolbar)
 ```xml
 <apex:page >
   <apex:includeLightning />